Buying a Cottage as an Investment in Ontario

 Have you been dreaming about buying a cottage or vacation property in Ontario for some time?
 But are you concerned about being able to manage the extra expense?
 Buying a cottage as an investment property and offsetting a portion of your annual expenses by renting your cottage out may be a great way to support ongoing cottage expenses.
+Plus can be quite lucrative particularly during the pandemic when demand for cottage rentals has dramatically spiked.

 However, before you roll up your sleeves and start looking for that dream cottage you should spend a little time thinking about your long-term goals.